gapo/makeWhatsappChatWordCloud/README.md

 * **Gautham Ponnu** - *Initial work* - [Gapo](https://github.com/gapo)

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.
+See also the list of [contributors](contributors) who participated in this project.

 ## License

-This project is licensed under the LGPL v2 - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the LGPL v2 - see the [LICENSE](LICENSE) file for details

 ## Acknowledgments